mattclarke/advent_of_code_23/README.md

 ## Day 6
 - Part 1: Brute-force.
 - Part 2: Two binary searches: one to find the lower limit and one to find the higher limit.
+The t isn't actually that big, so it only takes about 5 seconds to brute-force it.

 ## Day 7
 - Part 1: .